mozilla/application-services/docs/howtos/building-a-rust-component.md

 * [Building and Deploying a Rust library on iOS](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-06-rust-on-ios.html)
 * [Blog post re: lessons in binding to Rust code from iOS](https://discourse.mozilla.org/t/dear-diary-turns-out-x-platform-is-hard/25348)

-The above are likely to be superceded by uniffi docs, but for now, good luck!
+The above are likely to be superseded by uniffi docs, but for now, good luck!